Fn1ky/PT2/README.md

 # PT2
-This is the second open source project free to use a simple app script that allows you to draw.
+This is the second open source project free to use a simple app script that allows you to draw made with the drawing libary.

 # License
 MIT License